shivraj-prajapati/nodejs-learning/day10/notes.md

   - Schedules a callback to be executed in the next phase of the event loop, before any I/O operations.
 Useful for prioritizing specific tasks.

 - **queueMicrotask()**:
   - Schedules a microtask to run at the end of the current execution phase.
-It ensures high-priority code is executed immediately after the current operation.
+It ensures high-priority code is executed immediately after the current operation